inem/hamdown/README.md

 ## (Self-)Criticism

 Some might say that it goes against the idea of content and representation rules separation.
+It does.

-We admit that.
-Although it might be extremely useful for quick experiments with
+Although the hypothesis is that this approach would be extremely useful for quick experiments and non-pretentious personal websites.